Ahmed-El-Samadony/pdsnd_github/README.md

 ### Files used
 bikeshare.py
+Data files can be downloaded from this [link](https://video.udacity-data.com/topher/2018/March/5aab379c_bikeshare-2/bikeshare-2.zip)

 ### Statistics Computed
 You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.